ropensci/rcites/inst/assets/draft_answer.md

 All these changes required a new set of tests handled in [#35](https://github.com/ibartomeus/rcites/pull/35).

 The four remaining `spp_*` functions now support `taxon_id` with more than one element.
-This was handled in [#36](https://github.com/ibartomeus/rcites/pull/36).
+This was handled in [#36](https://github.com/ibartomeus/rcites/pull/36), in this case we decided to use a different classes when the output is a combination of outputs of different species.
+Basically, we concatenated the lists and add a column `taxon_id` to all data frames.
+Such S3 object have class `*_multi` where `*` stands for the name of the class for a single element.

 A new vignette [Bulk analysis with rcites](https://ibartomeus.github.io/rcites/articles/bulk_analysis.html) shows how to use these new features.

-### Addition of new helpers and unit testing
+### Addition of new helper functions and unit testing

 All the changes mentioned above required a set of new helpers functions gathered in `zzz.R` as in the previous version.
 Also the unit testing has been extensively reviewed.

-## Changes in documentation
+## Changes in the documentation

 All the new parameters have been carefully documented.
 We did our best to improve the functions outputs (this was handled in [#35](https://github.com/ibartomeus/rcites/pull/35)).